vrhegde/mcq_project/README.md

 MCQs that can be used for educational purposes in schools.

-Current status:
-Two csv files in place.
-I will use these to programatically compare lists to find common words and thus reduce the need for manual cleanup.
+Current status march 8th ish:

+Two CSV files in the folder.
+The main file has columns for questions, answers related words and unrelated words.

+The second CSV files has both synomyms and antonyms.
+I have used the synonyms  in creating the main CSV file.
+I will modify this file to get just the antomyms.

+To do: Create an antomyms csv file.